ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 - Transfer the executable with a linking program to any folder of the TI-Nspire
 - Run the executable from the Documents screen

-You may try the particles demo available in the samples/ directory.
+You may try the particles demo available in the calcbin/samples/ directory.

 How do I uninstall it?
 ======================

+Make sure the documents 'ndless_installer.tns' and 'ndless_resources.tns' are still in the 'ndless' directory on the calculator.
+Then open the 'ndless_installer' from the Documents screen.
+A full reboot will be initiated.

 Troubleshooting
 ===============